 Another element to keep in mind is eye contact.
 You might naturally want to look at the interviewer’s face on the screen, but if you do that, you will appear to be looking down since most webcams are slightly above the monitor.

-Other tips Vicente shared to nail the video interview:
+Vicente shared these additional tips to nail the video interview:

 - Test your lighting.
 The interviewer is going to want to see your face and background clearly.